NCAR/ncharts/README.rst

     cd ..
     git clone https://github.com/ncareol/django-ncharts.git

-    cd django-eoldatasite
+    cd eol-django-datavis
     ln -s ../../django-ncharts/ncharts .

-    ncharts is listed in INSTALLED_APPS in eoldatasite/settings.py, as is datetimewidget.
+    ncharts is listed in INSTALLED_APPS in datavis.py, as is datetimewidget.

-    ncharts is also specified in eoldatasite/urls.py.
+    ncharts is also specified in datavis.py.

 5. Configure for local installation:

 5.a Development server
-    Edit eoldatasite/settings.py, and set LOG_DIR and the CACHES location to somehere you have write permission.
+    Edit datavis.py, and set LOG_DIR and the CACHES location to somehere you have write permission.
 You could use BASE_DIR:

         LOG_DIR = BASE_DIR